alexander-ding/alexbot/README.md

+## THIS BOT IS CURRENTLY DOWN, SINCE HEROKU IS KINDA EXPENSIVE :(

 # Alex Bot

 Alex Bot is a bot imitating my text style.
 It's made by scraping my own chat history with other people (hence the dataset is not made publically available).
 Check him out [here](http://alexding123.github.io/alexbot)